-Future of Food is the official side-event of TechChill 2020, the main tech event in Baltics.
-Participants from Latvia, Lithuania, Estonia, Norway, Sweden, Denmark, Finland, Iceland (or the autonomous territories of Åland, Faroe Islands and Greenland) and the Netherlands will receive a free 2-day General Pass to attend TechChill conference on February 20-21 along with 2000 startup founders and enthusiasts worth €149,00.
+Future of Food was the official side-event of TechChill 2020, the main tech event in Baltics and participants of the Hackaton got a free 2-day General Pass to attend TechChill conference on February 20-21 along with 2000 startup founders and enthusiasts.

 The hackathon Future of Food was organized by The Nordic Council of Ministers’ Office in Latvia, EIT Food Hub Latvia, Riga Technical University Design Factory and the Embassy of the Kingdom of the Netherlands in collaboration with Helve.
 More information www.futureoffood.eu